-In 2017, net cash used in investing activities was ≤ 2.0 million compared with net cash used of ≤ 0.4 million in investing activities in 2016 and net cash used of ≤ 0.5 thousand in 2015.
+In 2017, net cash used in investing activities was \in 2.0 million compared with net cash used of \in 0.4 million in investing activities in 2016 and net cash used of \in 0.5 thousand in 2015.

-Net cash used in investing activities of &2.0 million in 2017 reflected investments of &1.0 million in capitalized assets produced by the Company, mostly for RPP activity (&0.5 million) and R&D program (&0.3 million) and investment of &1.0 million in property, equipment and software (including new Enterprise Resource Planning "ERP" implementation for &0.5 million), and net proceeds from sales of leased-back assets of &0.1 million.
+Net cash used in investing activities of $\in 2.0$ million in 2017 reflected investments of $\in 1.0$ million in capitalized assets produced by the Company, mostly for RPP activity ($\in 0.5$ million) and R&D program ($\in 0.3$ million) and investment of $\in 1.0$ million in property, equipment and software (including new Enterprise Resource Planning "ERP" implementation for $\in 0.5$ million), and net proceeds from sales of leased-back assets of $\in 0.1$ million.

-Net cash used in investing activities of $\notin 0.4$ million in 2016 reflected investments of $\notin 0.9$ million in capitalized assets produced by the Company, mostly for commercial demonstrations, training and RPP activity and investment of $\notin 0.5$ million in property, equipment and software, and net proceeds from sales of short term investments of $\notin 1.0$ million.
+Net cash used in investing activities of $\in 0.4$ million in 2016 reflected investments of $\in 0.9$ million in capitalized assets produced by the Company, mostly for commercial demonstrations, training and RPP activity and investment of $\in 0.5$ million in property, equipment and software, and net proceeds from sales of short term investments of $\in 1.0$ million.

-Net cash used in investing activities of \pounds 0.5 million in 2015 reflected investments of \pounds 0.5 million in capitalized assets produced by the Company, mostly for commercial demonstrations, training and RPP activity and investment of \pounds 0.2 million in property, equipment and software, net proceeds from sales of leased-back assets of \pounds 0.1 million and net proceeds from sales of assets of \pounds 26 thousand.
+Net cash used in investing activities of 0.5 million in 2015 reflected investments of 0.5 million in capitalized assets produced by the Company, mostly for commercial demonstrations, training and RPP activity and investment of 0.2 million in property, equipment and software, net proceeds from sales of leased-back assets of 0.1 million and net proceeds from sales of assets of 0.1 million and net proceeds from a sales of assets of 0.1 million and net proceeds from a sales of assets of 0.1 million and net proceeds from a sales of assets of 0.1 million and net proceeds from a sales of assets of 0.1 million and net proceeds from a sales of assets of investments financing, $\in 0.8$ million of conditional advances to finance research HECAM project, repayment of long-term borrowings and lease financing for $\in 0.5$ million and an increase of short-term borrowings of $\in 1.1$ million.